randomwangran/pudong-bus-operation-diagram/README.md

 ![example.png](https://i.loli.net/2020/02/11/Fcj8yvETWpd72hR.png)

 Example Web: https://example.obus.me/Index/
+`Please do notice that the example site don't have any SLA promise.
+If it's offline, please don't contact us.`

 **v2.95 Stable Version** 2019-12-07 Update
 1. Improve vehicle logic and optimize user experience.
 Please modify the json with a professional editor (Notepad ++ is recommended).
 You need to have the necessary Json syntax.